“Kiira Triea” aka Denise Magner was an American computer programmer, hoaxer, and troll.

 Denise Magner, the self-hating trans woman

 Bailey did have a few supporters among transgender people.
 The backlash against our backlash was spearheaded by Magner.
-She and a few others found Blanchardâs transgender taxonomy appealing, usually because they believed it put them in a category that is more socially desirable.
+Magner and a few others found Blanchardâs transgender taxonomy appealing, usually because they believed it put them in a category that is more socially desirable.
 This taxonomy appeals to three small subgroups of transgender people:

 - People who would be considered ânon-transsexualâ under other taxonomies but self-identify as transsexual.